LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Timelines/Aime's Timeline.md

 | 1793 | 0 | Virmarr | Mazikeen's wife damns their soul to eternal torment in exchange for giving Mazikeen the chance to enforce justice |
 | 1793 | 0 | Virmarr | Campaign begins |

-Mazikeen is born
+- Mazikeen is born
-Mazikeen is sent to the courts of Young Duchess Roderika to serve as a lady of the court after her father leaves for war Mazikeen entrees the
+- Mazikeen is sent to the courts of Young Duchess Roderika to serve as a lady of the court after her father leaves for war
+- Mazikeen enters the tuition of her uncle, the spymaster of Theg Doruhl
-Duke Lucius Crestwood of WoodFall is slain by Ven-Dryk during the reclamation of Brokvar
+- Duke Lucius Crestwood of WoodFall is slain by Ven-Dryk during the reclamation of Brokvar
+-